Barnold8/Personal-Portfolio/README.md

 CMD_CLOCK was a program I made to fix a similar problem I had when it came to my battery percentage, I hadn't configured it when I had Arch Linux.
 So what did I do?
 I just made a program to tell me the time in the terminal.

+## [ProcView](https://github.com/Barnold8/ProcView) <div id='ProcView'></div>

+ProcView is a windows app that aims to generate realtime time usage statistics on the processes currently running on your Windows PC.

 ## Group Projects <div id='Group'></div>